fire-eggs/DarkThumbs/README.md

-The V1.5.1 release:
-- Adds FB2 support
-- Fixes bugs with the "show archive icon" feature
+The V1.6 release is now available!

-Download the installer from the [releases page](https://github.com/fire-eggs/DarkThumbs/releases/tag/V1.5.1).
+Read the details and download the installer from the [releases page](https://github.com/fire-eggs/DarkThumbs/releases/tag/V1.6).
 Also see the releases page for additional changes in earlier releases.

 # DarkThumbs